GMPavanLab/dynsight/docs/source/tutorials/getting_started.rst

 with clustering analysis.

-At the end of this tutorial, you will find links to download the full ``python`` scripts and its relative input files.
+At the end of this tutorial, you will find links to download the full ``python`` scripts and its relevant input files.

 1. Loading a trajectory